 - Exercise is very important for your physical and mental health and should be built into your routine.

-- Although the Government restrictions allow for one period of outside exercise per day, exercise can be taken within the home environment, for example walking round your garden, doing some gardening, or following an online video workout or yoga class.
+- Unless you are self-isolating, there is no restriction on taking exercise individually outside the home, although exercise can also be taken within the home environment, for example walking round your garden, doing some gardening, or following an online video workout or yoga class.
 Even some DIY can help.

-- If you wish to go out to exercise, and are not self-isolating, make sure you stay a minimum of two metres away from anyone else and do not use equipment in parks.
+- If you wish to go out to exercise, and are not self-isolating, try to stay a minimum of two metres away from anyone else.
 This could be a jog or a cycle ride before starting work or in the evening to define the end of work.

-- You can also take exercise with others - virtually.
+- Unless you are in a tier 3 area, you can also take exercise with others, but make sure you abide by the rule of six.
+This can be indoors or outdoors in tier 1 areas, but can only be outdoors in tier 2 areas.
+You can also exercise with others virtually.
 An example could be going for a jog with a friend.
 Arrange the time, jog at separate locations but chat on the phone through earphones as you go.
 The same can be done with online sessions in your home using a webcam or similar.

 Avoid mental isolation